scottfr/SystemsBook/Understanding/understanding.md

 Again the appropriate Time Step is one that captures the activity occurring within the model.
 In this case the Workers are in integers and Project Work in days, both of which are in integers, and with the Time Units in days the appropriate Time Step is 1.
 If there were events which happened in the model on the order of hours then you would have to decide whether to alter the model to run in hours or reduce the Time Step to ensure it was small enough so no interactions in the model were missed.

-~ Exercise

-Use the previous model and reconfigure it for a couple of the activities depicted in Figure 13.
-Note that for this exercise you will have to relabel the stock, flow, and variables accordingly.
-You will also have to decide on the most appropriate Time Units and Time Step to use.

-~ End Exercise
+## Filling a Swimming Pool ##

 Let us now venture into the realm of trying to fill a swimming pool with water.

-## Filling a Swimming Pool ##

 # Model